norbusan/piwigopress/README.md

 ### Widget (Only): With Link type Album which album would be selected ? ###
 If Album = 0 the link will remain to the picture page.
-Otherwise, if Number of pictures > 0 the firt picture will link the Album page, next pictures will refer to their picture page.
+Otherwise, if Number of pictures > 0 the first picture will link the Album page, next pictures will refer to their picture page.

 ### Shortcode (Only): With Link type Album which album would be selected ? ###
 Picture is going to have a link to its most recent Album page (Upcoming releases should cover other cases).